10/24/2024

 Andrew Lee

 Good morning, everyone.
 Thanks for the question.
-Just had one question really, which is on your obviously strong delivery on EBITDA and CAPEX.
-I think it's a large link to efficiency execution.
-But the fact that that's not dropping down into structural OSCF guidance.
-So obviously, the EBITDA and CAPEX is going better than you expected.
-I think that's mainly just efficiency execution.
+Just had one question, really, which is on your obviously strong delivery on EBITDA and CAPEX, thanks largely, I think, to efficiency execution.
+But the fact that that's not dropping down into structural OSCF guidance, So if the EBITDA on CapEx is going better than you expected, I think that's mainly just efficiency execution.
 But if you want to add anything there, that'd be great.
-But what has adversely trended below EBITDA and CAPEX to mean that you haven't adjusted your commentary on your structural operating free cash flow?
+But what has adversely trended below EBITDA minus CapEx to mean that you haven't adjusted your commentary on your structural operating pre-cash flow?
 What are the surprises that are coming out there?
 Thank you.

 speaker